MiheerDGH/NDAGenerator/README.md

 - History tracking for previous NDAs
 - Support for custom clause selection or template types

-This project was built as part of a Legal Chain summer intern assignment.
+This project was built as part of a Legal Chain.
 Contributions are welcome, and the project is open-source under the MIT License.